 Environmental toxins inhibit mitochondrial function.
 Such toxins can be natural ones, such as mold, or synthetic ones such as the 100,000 types of petrochemical derivatives which have arisen in the post WWII consumerist and technological splurge.
 Glyphosate, used in GMO crops, is a particularly potent mitochondrial and cellular toxin.
 The other prominent form of environmental toxin which has taken over in the age of modernity is all types of electromagnetic frequency (EMF) smog.
 I think the most toxic of the EMF emitters is cell phones.

 There are many other kinds of EMF which have infiltrated our lives.
 We are now awash in an ocean of such radiation exposure.
 One should consider means to mitigate and reduce one’s exposure to such.
-I have provided a couple of links to helpful articles on this website in the Reference reading at the end of this Journal.
+Avoid holding your cell phone any closer than 2 feet from your head as its high levels of microwave radiation will poison your mitochondria by increasing peroxynitrate production.
+I have provided a couple of links about EMF exposure to helpful articles on this website in the Reference reading below.